-Stephanie Loomis-Price handles federal gift and estate tax litigation against the Internal Revenue Service, as well as state fiduciary and probate controversy work.
-She has assisted clients in numerous cases in the United States Tax Court, the United States Court of Federal Claims, and the United States Court of Appeals for the Fifth, Eighth, and Eleventh Circuits, as well as County Probate Courts across Texas.
+Stephanie Loomis-Price handles federal gift and estate tax litigation against the Internal Revenue Service across the nation, as well as state fiduciary and probate controversy work across Texas.
+She has assisted clients in numerous cases in the United States Tax Court, the United States Court of Federal Claims, and the United States Court of Appeals for the Fifth, Eighth, and Eleventh Circuits, as well as County Probate Courts in Texas.
 She also counsels clients regarding complex estate administration and minimizing litigation and audit risks.
-Stephanie currently serves as Finance Officer for the Real Property, Trusts and Estates Law Section of the American Bar Association, as well as Chair of the Income and Transfer Tax Planning Group of the same organization.
+Stephanie currently serves as Immediate Past Chair of the Real Property, Trust & Estate Law Section of the American Bar Association.

-Board Certified in Estate Planning and Probate Law, Stephanie is a Fellow of the American College of Trust and Estate Counsel and a Fellow of the American College of Tax Counsel.
+Board Certified in Estate Planning and Probate Law, Stephanie is a Fellow of and Past Regent for the American College of Trust and Estate Counsel and a Fellow of the American College of Tax Counsel.
 She has authored or co-authored two BNA portfolios.

-- In matters regarding increased gift tax asserted by Internal Revenue Service:
+- In published matters regarding increased gift tax asserted by Internal Revenue Service:

 - Estate of Anne Y. Petter – assisted in successful defense of taxpayer in case of first impression involving gift/sale of LLC units to family and charity made by way of dollar-based formula values “as finally determined for federal gift tax purposes” – Estate of Petter v.
 Comm’r, 98 T.C.M.
 (CCH) 534 (2009), aff’d, 653 F.3d 1012 (9th Cir.
 2011);

 - John H. and Karolyn M. Hendrix – assisted in successful defense of taxpayer in case regarding tax effect of gift of corporate stock made by way of dollar-based defined value formula – Hendrix v.
 Comm’r, 101 T.C.M.
 (CCH) 1642 (2011);